 Audit sequences corresponding to all the processes for an application are the inputs to our system (Phase 0).
 Every sequence is a process in execution and initial preprocessing might be required to obtain them.
 The preprocessing of audit data is explained in Section 4.1.
 In the first phase, all the unique system calls are extracted and mapped to a unique id.
+We impose an intuitive ordering on the system calls.
 Using the sequences and the system call mapping table, we extract motifs (subsequences) which are either repetitive within the same sequence or are common across any two sequences (Phase 2).
 Once all motifs have been extracted and inserted into a database, they are ranked and assigned a unique id.